 Send a cover letter, resume and three (3) professional references from past supervisors, to firstname.lastname@example.org

-Please indicate the job code ADV-CC in the subject line of your email.
+Please indicate the job code EM-CC in the subject line of your email.

 After sending in your documents, please fill out the online Job Applicant Identifier form.
 RACC is an equal opportunity employer.
 In compliance with government regulations we are required to record numbers of job applicants by sex and ethnic category.
 We ask that you indicate your race or national origin and sex, but you are not required to provide this information.
 This information will not be kept with your application and will be used only in accordance with state and federal regulations.